 ACT UP stages action in Albany to protest New York State’s lack of attention to the AIDS epidemic.
 (1990)

-A meeting in Larry Kramer’s apartment forms the nucleus of Gay Men’s Health Crisis, the first community-based AIDS service provider, now GMHC.
+Gay Men’s Health Crisis, now known as GMHC, becomes the first community-based AIDS service provider.
 (1982)

 The United States officially ends its 22-year ban on travel into the country by foreigners living with HIV.
 (2010)

 DIVA TV inaugurates AIDS Community Television, a weekly television series and media network for AIDS activism.
 (1993)

 World-renowned ballet dancer Rudolf Nureyev dies of AIDS-related complications.
 (1993)

 The Centers for Disease Control and Prevention (CDC) reports the first two cases of AIDS among females whose male partners had the disease, suggesting HIV could be transmitted via heterosexual sex.
 (1983)

 First of two days of ACT UP demonstrations demanding the immediate repeal of Georgia’s sodomy laws.
 (1990)

 The CDC revises AIDS definition to note newly identified virus and issues provisional guidelines for blood screening.
 (1985)

 President Barack Obama addresses HIV in his final State of the Union Address.
 “Right now, we’re on track to end the scourge of HIV/AIDS.”
 (2016)

 Just Say No to Cosmo—ACT UP women’s caucus responds to Cosmopolitan magazine article that claims “women are not at risk for AIDS.”
 (1988)